tusx/better-mobile-youtube/README.md

 ## Better Mobile Youtube
 <img src="https://raw.githubusercontent.com/tusx/better-mobile-youtube/main/icon.png " alt="drawing" style="height:200px;"/>

-Better Mobile Youtube aims to provide better user experience and feature for mobile youtube on firefox.
+Better Mobile Youtube aims to provide a better user experience and more features for mobile youtube on firefox.

-The extention is currently in experimental stage. there might be some bugs that needs to be fix.
+The extention is currently in the experimental stage so you may find bugs that still need to be fixed.

-Currently there are no options availble to users to enable or disable features, all features are enabled.
+At the moment there are no settings available for users to enable or disable features, all features are enabled.

-## Install Instructions
+## Installation Instructions
-I wasnt sure if the extention would work on mobile so i only approved the addon for desktop, so that it would be easy to do the testing.

-But the Extention can still be installed on Firefox Android by visting the extention and then using Desktop site option in the browser you will be able to install the extention.
+The extension can still be installed on Firefox for Android by visting the extension page and then using the "Add to Firefox" button.

-So Far extention works as expected on mobile without any issues.
+You can alternatively

-To install Extention from addons.mozilla.org follow this link. [https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/](https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/)
+To install extension from addons.mozilla.org follow this link. [https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/](https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/)

 ## Contributions
 Any and all contributions are welcome, if you are facing any bugs or issues with etention please open an issue and i will try my best to help you out or fix the issue.